ucbugg/learn.ucbugg/ucbugg/chapters/basic-rigging.md

 ### Locking

-Again, to simplify things for our users, we can lock certain controls away from our user.
+Again, to simplify things for our users(the animators), we can lock certain controls away from our user.

 For example, if you currently move your HeadCtrl, you notice that your head moves with it.
 This is because we have a parent constraint on it.
 If we want to keep the user from ever touching unnecessary controls, we can lock the translation and scaling attributes of the controller.